nicbou/nicolasbouliane.com/frontend/content/projects/minor-report.md

 ### 1. Description

-> “Intelligentes” Suchfeld mit Filteroptionen, um Ergebnisse personalisiert einzugrenzen (z.
-B. nach Staatsangehörigkeit, Aufenthaltsstatus, Sprache usw.) sowie automatischer Vervollständigung der Suchanfrage und Korrektur von Rechtschreibfehlern, um Treffsicherheit zu verbessern
+> ‘Intelligent’ search field with filter options to personalise results (e.g. by nationality, residence status, language, etc.) as well as automatic completion of the search query and correction of spelling errors to improve accuracy

-This feature is about a search that helps users efficiently find content on the website.
-It should return content in the correct languages, and possibly include a sort of autocomplete feature.
+This feature is about a search box that helps users efficiently find content on the website.
+It should return content in the user's language, and possibly include a sort of autocomplete feature.

 ### 2. Technical requirements

 #### Simple search

-Most CMS come with lexical search.
+Most CMSes come with lexical search.
 It searches for words in documents.
 This is what most websites use.

 Lexical search is "fuzzy".
 It matches nearby words, like plural forms (cook → cooks), similar stems (root → rooted), and words a few letters apart (flaw → flow).

-This is the default; it does not require extra effort to implement.
+This is the default; it comes as a feature of most CMSes, so it does not require extra effort to implement.

 Example lexical searches: [rbb24.de](https://www.rbb24.de/suche/#searchform_q__landesamt,,20f,,C3,,BCr,,20einwanderung___start__0___fromSearchbox), [settle-in-berlin.com](https://www.settle-in-berlin.com/?s=anmeldung)

 #### Intelligent search

-Semantic is a little smarter.
+Semantic search is a little smarter.
 It matches meaning instead of words.
 For example, people might search for "visa" when they mean "residence permit".
 Semantic search returns results that are conceptually similar.

 Good semantic search is much harder to implement.